apetiwalasakina-pixel/bridge-strike-analysis/README.md

 Recommendations to Network Rail

 Prioritise protection for overline bridges — height barriers, signage and monitoring — since they carry by far the greatest serious-strike risk.
-Investigate the high-risk regions (Southern, Wales & Western, Scotland's Railway) for explanations not captured by bridge type — older stock, traffic volumes, or fewer protective measures.
+Investigate the high-risk regions (Wales & Western, Southern, North West & Central) for explanations not captured by bridge type — older stock, traffic volumes, or fewer protective measures.
 Maintain current safety interventions, which the declining year-on-year trend suggests are effective.